MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 But besides ideological reasons, GitHub Free comes with less features than Codeberg, and a paid plan doesn't really have anything I'd want.
 Codeberg itself is also entirely free software, meaning you could even set up an instance yourself if you wanted or contribute to the site.
 Also comes without tracking.

+**That said, everything else you can find in this repository from this point on is archived and will no longer be updated.**

 # Nuclear Tech Mod
 **This is a full rewrite of the Nuclear Tech Mod [originally created by HbmMods](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).**